 A tiny, transparent worm in your garden may be a friend or a foe.
 Identifying the creature is a challenge, but worth the effort.
-You don't want to wipe out an ally just because it's squirmy, or ignore plant damage that could be prevented or mended, solely because the cause is almost too small to see.
+You don't want to wipe out an ally just because it's squirmy or ignore plant damage that could be prevented or mended solely because the cause is almost too small to see.

 The most common is the root-knot nematode, of which there are several varieties, which damage the delicate root systems of vegetables and perennials, causing stunted growth and possibly plant death.
-Infected plants will be yellowed, wilted and/or stunted.
+Infected plants are yellowed, wilted, and/or stunted.
 Pull them up and you'll see lumpy nodules on the roots that contain the nematodes and prevent your plants from taking in the nutrients they need.
 There are also foliar nematodes that damage leaves and stems.

 While insect-parasitic nematodes may be doing some kinds of damage in your garden, you will want to minimize the damage done by plant-parasitic varieties.
 This can be difficult.
 First, ask your local extension service if they can help you definitively identify damaging nematodes in your soil.
-They'll tell you if they are able to test for nematodes, and instruct you on how to bring them a sample for testing.
+They'll tell you if they are able to test for nematodes and instruct you on how to bring in a sample for testing.
 Pull up and destroy infested plants to prevent further spreading of the bad nematodes.
 And consider solarizing your soil and letting it lie fallow for a year.
-This will kill most of the nematodes, and starve out the survivors.
+This will kill most of the nematodes and starve out the survivors.